Signs of Ketamine Use

 Abusing club drugs like ketamine is very dangerous, and it can easily become an unhealthy habit.
 Ketamine can make you look disheveled, irresponsible, and overall worn-out

-Why is Ketamine Abuse Dangerous? -
+Long-term Effects of Ketamine Abuse -